mustakshif/Asri/README.md

 * `Follow system accent color`: Use the system's accent color as the base theme color.
 This option is available on `Windows` and `macOS` desktop platforms.
 * `Chroma slider`: Adjust the chroma of backgrounds and regular texts, with a range of `0 - 5`, where `0` represents pure grayscale, and the default is `1`.

+**When a preset color scheme is active, custom options will be disabled**.
+To re-enable the custom theme color feature, simply click the currently active preset scheme again to switch back to custom mode.

 ### 📐 Custom Attributes

 #### 1. `afwd`: Asri full-width display